Towards a New Ethnohistory

 “At a time when Indigenous sovereignty has come to the fore, this volume sets the ‘gold standard’ for ethical scholarship and provides a roadmap and manifesto for sensible and sensitive decolonization.”

-– Chris Friday, Professor of History, Western Washington University
+Chris Friday, Western Washington University

 “Exemplifies a new, transdisciplinary approach to ethnohistory, in which the researcher recognizes not only the legacy of settler colonialism in Canada, but also the subjectivity and relativity of their own views and western knowledge as a whole.
 This new ethnohistory aims to work with the community at all levels of research and form and sustain relationships that last long after fieldwork is conducted.
 Its hope is to produce scholarship that is cutting edge, complex, accessible and relevant to members of the community.”